 I currently have a Roth IRA with you guys.
 Suppose in 10 years I wanted to make some early withdrawals.
 Would I have to pay taxes and penalties?

 With a Roth IRA, you can withdraw the contributions anytime without penalty or taxes (since you’ve already paid taxes on this money when you invested it).

 The earnings are different.
 If you just plan to use the money for regular expenses, then you will have to pay ordinary income taxes and the 10% penalty.

 When you make your withdraws, your contributions come out first.
 Then come the earnings.

-To avoid that 10% penalty, you could also use the 72t distribution to access it penalty free.
+To avoid that 10% penalty, you could also use the 72t distribution to access your Roth earnings penalty free as well.

 Readers – Who has used a 72t distribution to take money out of their 401(k) or another retirement account?
 Did you find the process complicated, or is it easier than it sounds?